st4420/CS-GY_6613-Multiple-Object-Tracking-Assignment_st4420/README.md

 ### Kalman filtering Implement

-In Kalman class, input is the input state.
+In Kalman class, `input` is the input state.

-In Kalman class, output is the predicted state.
+In Kalman class, `output` is the predicted state.

-In Kalman class, init() is the initialization function.
+In Kalman class, `init()` is the initialization function.

-In Kalman class, update() is a function that calculates the prediction result.
+In Kalman class, `update()` is a function that calculates the prediction result.

-process1(Mat img) A function that processes ball’s white paper occlusion
+`process1(Mat img)` is a function that processes ball’s white paper occlusion.

-process2(Mat img) Two balls prediction function
+`process2(Mat img)` is the two balls prediction function.

 ### Implementation logic